The 10 Best Movies of the Year So Far

 Ah, midyear, the point at which we’re well past the typical January-to-February slump of unexciting releases—though there are always exceptions—and right at the cusp of the summer blockbuster season.
 Though it’s true that many of the studios save their big prestige movies for the fall, the first half of any year should never be underestimated.
 There are always gems that sneak in, often in the form of smaller movies that may have slipped past your radar—especially if, earlier in the year, you were busy playing catch-up before the Oscars.
 Here are 10 of this year’s best films so far, including some you might have missed.
 Catch up with them now, and you’ll be well ahead of the 2019 Oscar curve.

-Read TIME’s picks for the best TV shows of 2019 — so far.
+Read TIME’s picks for the best TV shows, songs, albums, fiction books and nonfiction books of 2019 — so far.

 The Mustang